mlubinsky/mlubinsky.github.com/spark/README.md

 https://github.com/ankurchavda/SparkLearning/blob/master/advanced/optimizations.md

+The general recommendation for Spark is to have 4x of partitions to the number of cores in cluster available for application, and for upper bound — the task should take 100ms+ time to execute

 ### Coalesce vs repartition

 coalesce only can decrease # of partitions and it reuse the existing partitions to mimimize shuffling